The 20 Best Hereditary Ataxia Doctors in Australia

 Parkville, VIC, AU

-Martin Delatycki practices in Parkville, Australia.
+Martin Delatycki practices practicing medicine in Parkville, Australia.
 Mr. Delatycki is rated as an Elite expert by MediFind in the treatment of Hereditary Ataxia.
-His top areas of expertise are Friedreich Ataxia, Spinocerebellar Ataxia, Drug Induced Dyskinesia, and Hereditary Ataxia.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Friedreich Ataxia, Spinocerebellar Ataxia, Drug Induced Dyskinesia, and Hereditary Ataxia.

 Elite in Hereditary Ataxia